 Can We Talk about Gun Control?

-Adam Winkler - University of California, Los Angeles - @adamwinkler, Dan Gross - Brady Campaign to Prevent Gun Violence - @bradybuzz, Hubert Williams - National Law Enforcement Partnership to Prevent Gun Violence, Richard Feldman - Independent Firearm Owners Association, David Sirota - International Business Times - @davidsirota
+Adam Winkler - professor of law at UCLA, and author of "Gunfight: The Battle over the Right to Bear Arms in America" - @adamwinkler, Dan Gross - Brady Campaign to Prevent Gun Violence - @bradybuzz, Hubert Williams - National Law Enforcement Partnership to Prevent Gun Violence, Richard Feldman - Independent Firearm Owners Association, David Sirota - International Business Times - @davidsirota